felixlopz/hubrise-test-task/content/apps/ikentoo-lightspeed/en/connect-hubrise.md

 To establish the connection, iKentoo Bridge requires:

-- iKentoo / Lightspeed Restaurant K-Series EPOS
+- iKentoo / Lightspeed Restaurant K-Series EPOS.
 - The "iKentoo by Lightspeed" application installed on your iPad.
 - A HubRise account set up with the locations to connect.
 For more information about accounts and locations, see the [HubRise User Guide](/docs).

+Before you connect to HubRise, you need to send an email to [Lightspeed support](mailto:k-series.support@lightspeedhq.com) and ask to enable the integration.
+Without this, the API is by default not activated and the connection with HubRise will not work.

 ## Connection